 4. Cookie Length

 One of the reasons I enjoy affiliate marketing so much is because of the freedom it offers.
 I just have to send some traffic and let the companies do the “sales” work.
-But sometimes, “sales” takes a few days.
+But sometimes, “sales” take a few days.

 All I have to do is drive traffic to a website and if a user makes a purchase several days later, I still get a commission.